 - Create questions for students to respond to as a result of the assigned reading.
-Invite students to use a three column graphic organizer as they read to collect their thinking.
-Label the four columns: Question, It says, I say, And so.
+Invite students to use a graphic organizer (see examples below) as they read to collect their thinking.
+Label the sections: Question(s), It Says, I Say, and So.

 - As students read, they capture in writing what the text says, their own thinking about the selected text, and finally a synthesis sentence to answer the initial question posed.

 - Conduct class discussion to provide a time and space for students to share their thinking, hear the ideas of their peers, and to reflect on the experience.

 - In what ways did you find the graphic organizer helpful?

 - How might you modify the graphic organizer?